vipulnaik/diet-exercise-health/events/2025/2025-11-11-right-index-finger-impact-against-bottom-of-kitchen-shelves.md

 ## Incident

+The incident occurred around 11:15 AM in the morning.

 This was a very unusual and unexpected injury.
 I had placed a roll of paper towels upright on a countertop on the kitchen.
 There were shelves starting a few feet above the countertop.
 The paper towel was